Transforming Health Systems

 Building strong health systems and advancing universal health coverage

-While health spending has increased dramatically around the world, access to affordable, quality services—without the risk of financial hardship—has lagged.
-At the same time, though health systems increasingly serve as buffers between vulnerable communities and crises, inadequate and ill-resourced national health systems lack the capacity to meet daily health needs, let alone anticipate, prepare for, and recover from health shocks down the line.
+While health spending has increased dramatically around the world, access to quality health services—without the risk of financial hardship—has lagged.
+And although health systems increasingly serve as buffers between vulnerable communities and crises, many countries still lack the capacity to meet daily health needs, let alone anticipate, address, and recover from health shocks down the line.

 Launched in 2009, The Rockefeller Foundation’s Transforming Health Systems (THS) initiative, aimed to catalyze innovations and actions that create broader access to affordable, quality health services in developing countries and help contribute to greater resilience.

 Advancing Universal Health Coverage

 THS focused on universal health coverage (UHC)—providing all people with access to the health services they need without the risk of financial hardship often caused by reducing out-of-pocket expenses.
 More than 150 million individuals worldwide face catastrophic healthcare expenditures, and more than 25 million families descend into poverty each year as a result.

-Under THS, our UHC work was oriented toward four goals:
+Under THS, our UHC work focused on four goals:

 - Elevating UHC as a primary health goal in the Sustainable Development Goals

 - Empowering practitioners and policymakers at the country and regional levels to facilitate knowledge sharing and joint problem solving,